nnnsss999/llmattacks/docs/glossary.md

 Targeted poisoning of the training process that manipulates the internal mechanisms of a model rather than just its outputs.

+### MkDocs
+Static site generator used to build the searchable documentation website from the Markdown files in this repository.

 ### PoisonedRAG
 Retrieval-Augmented Generation systems can be subverted when their external knowledge source is poisoned with crafted documents that alter generation